 Overview of the Super Nintendo World Power-Up Band

 A Super Nintendo World Power-Up Band is an RFID silicone slap bracelet that you link to your Universal Studios Hollywood app.
-It allows you to punch ? boxes and bricks, uncover secret items and fully compete in challenges and games.
+It allows you to punch? boxes and bricks, uncover secret items and fully compete in challenges and games.
 The app virtually keeps track of keys, coins, stamps and other awards you collect.
 You even earn coins when riding Mario Kart: Bowser’s Challenge.
 It also has an at-home function when playing select Super Mario Bros. games.

-There are six designs available:
+There are six designs available, plus a bonus special-release band:

 - Mario